 “If, by some miracle, women should not ever utter a single protest against their condition, there would still exist among men those who could not endure in peace until her liberation had been achieved.”

-George Orwell once wrote that “good writing is like a windowpane” but it was US playwright Lorraine Hansberry who pulled back the curtain to expose the perniciousness of racism.
+George Orwell once wrote that “good writing is like a windowpane” but it was US playwright Lorraine Hansberry who pulled the curtain back from the window to expose the perniciousness of racism.
 Her award winning play A Raisin in the Sun, the first by an African American female writer to debut on Broadway, was her vehicle of expression.
 Celebrated as one of the greatest plays ever written, it is a powerful study of a working-class African American family living with the impact of segregation, financial hardship, and stymied ambition.
 As a black woman whose childhood had been spent in a hostile white neighbourhood, Hansberry was all too familiar with the subject!
 Her death at the age of 34 robbed the literary world of one of its fiercest talents, but she left behind an extraordinary body of work that burns with a passionate, raw energy and the abiding message that everyone has the right to own and control their destiny.

 Click on the covers to find out more about the plays of Lorraine Hansberry.